ahmedali8/hardhat-js-starterkit/README.md

 Verify the contract using `verifyContract` function in [verify.js](https://github.com/ahmedali8/hardhat-starterkit/blob/main/utils/verify.js)

-Set etherscan api key in `.env` file or using command
+Set etherscan/bscscan/polygonscan api key in `.env` file or using command, refer to `.env.example` for more insight.

 ```sh
 $ ETHERSCAN_API_KEY="your_api_key"